ChenglongMa/zoplicate/README.md

 ![Show duplicate count](docs/show-duplicate-count.png)

 The duplicate count will be updated automatically.
-You can also find the <kbd>Refresh Duplicate Count</kbd> menu to update the count manually.
+You can also find the <kbd>Refresh</kbd> menu to update the count manually.

 ![Refresh duplicate count](docs/refresh-duplicate-count.png)